 At the cusp between the BEHEMOTH bicycle era and the beginning of the Microship project, this very well-written article appeared in Silicon Valley.
-I was just winding down a long mothership trek around the US, hauling the bike to speaking gigs and schmoozing for lab space to build the Microship, and the author did an excellent job of capturing the essence of the adventure.
+I was just winding down a long mothership trek around the US, hauling the bike to speaking gigs and schmoozing for lab space to build the Microship, and the author did an excellent job of capturing the essence of the adventure as well as the implications of the mobile technology.

 by Mike Cassidy, STREETWISE Columnist